 Lace Closure Vs. Lace Frontal

-One of the big questions here is the difference between a lace closure and lace frontal.
-A lace closure once applied to the hair will have a set part that will mimic a scalp while a lace frontals part will usually have more versatility and mimics a natural hairline.
+One of the big questions here is the difference between lace closure and a lace frontal.
+A lace closure once applied to the hair will have a set part that will mimic a scalp while a lace frontal part will usually have more versatility and mimics a natural hairline.

 Because the goal of a lace frontal is to mimic a natural line frontals cover a larger area of the scalp usually from ear to ear.
-Closures cover a smaller area because the is to create a natural looking part.
-They are meant to be sewn in while frontals are usually glued down.
+Closures cover a smaller area because the is to create a natural-looking part.
+They are meant to sew in while frontals are usually glued down.

 Now when it comes to travel lets be honest closures are more durable for warm weather.
-They don't require as much gluing and customizing like frontals do.
+They don't require as much gluing and customizing as frontals do.